GLOBAL MANAGEMENT SYSTEM

-Since 2000, Montpellier Méditerranée Airport has been seeking to implement a management system to ensure consistent optimized operations.
+For more than 20 years now, Montpellier Méditerranée Airport is actively monitoring its environmental impact through a management system to ensure consistent optimized operations.

 - This system incorporates the dimensions of: